 The dish is appealing enough on its own, but it can be enhanced with the many kinds of spices that India is known for.
 Simple in making yet incredibly high in proteins, Rajma Chawal is a must-try vegan food for those seeking a nutritious meal without having to slaughter.

 Check out how to cook Rajma Chawal from A to Z here.

 The state of Jammu and Kashmir borders Tibet to the east.
 Consequently, quite a few exotic dishes from Tibet – a holy and mysterious land in China spread westward to Kashmir and increased its culinary repertoire.
 One such contribution is the noodle soup Thukpa.

-If you are looking for a steaming, vitamin-rich Kashmiri recipe, this is your guy.
-It derives its scrumptiousness from a combination of wheat flour noodles and rich, flavorful vegetable stock.
+If you are looking for a rich dish from Kashmir, this is your guy.
+Its scrumptiousness comes from wheat flour noodles and rich, flavorful vegetable stock.
 Add some eggs or slices of mutton, and now you can practice contemplation over a divine meal.